lionelmace/iks-lab/02-deploy/02-connect-cloudant.md

-# Connect to Cloudant DBaaS
+# Connect to a Database

 The initial version of the application uses an in-memory database to store the todo.
 Yet, the web application can be configured to store the todo in either a Cloudant or a Mongo DBaaS.
 We will use a Cloudant DB to demonstrate how to connnect the web app to the  Cloudant service using the Kubernetes Secret.